 o Household help for your home (our 'dienstencheque' system)

-Day 1: After a detailed explanation of the waste management system we visit the recycling park (usage will be explained from A to Z), along the way we discus the traffic rules & signs and any questions you might have about the system.
-Next we visit the various stores you frequently use.
+Day 1: After a detailed explanation of the waste management system we visit the recycling park, along the way we discus the traffic rules & signs and any questions you might have about the system.
+Next we visit the various stores you frequently want to use.
 You will receive a list of the most important phone numbers & addresses you need I.C.E.
 Together we pro-actively go over accident papers, so when you ever do need them, you know what to do.

 Day 2: We use the tram system, driving into the center of town.
 We can take the free short ferry bringing you across to the left bank where you could take the family for a pick-nick in the weekend.
 Then we dive into the subway and go to central station where the abbreviations on the departure board become clear.
 We cross 'Astrid plein' going into another subway and take the tram home where I interpret some Dutch mail that has been confusing you.